Solution · Health & Medical

 Sage

-Sage surfaces which procedures have the highest case acceptance rate, which consultation slots convert best, and where patients are dropping out of the treatment funnel, so you adjust scheduling, follow-up cadence, and fee presentation before a quiet week becomes a revenue problem.
+Sage tells you in plain language which procedures have the highest case acceptance rate, which consultation slots convert best, and where patients are dropping out of the treatment funnel, then adjusts the plan (which queries Lila targets, when Cora follows up on a pending consultation, when Echo sends the next recall reminder) automatically so you are never left interpreting a dashboard yourself.

 4.6×